MedSupport: A Novel Multilevel Intervention to Identify and Address Barriers to Pediatric Medication Adherence

 - Yes

-Inclusion Criteria: * Parent of a child who is diagnosed and receiving first line therapy for acute lymphoblastic leukemia (ALL) at a study site. * Parent's child patient is age 365 days to \< 19 years at time of study entry. * Parent's child patient's therapy must include 6-mercaptopurine (6-MP) administered orally or by nasogastric (NG) tube. * Parent has verbal English, French, or Spanish fluency. * Parent has a smartphone or access to a computer with an Internet connection. * Participant must understand the investigational nature of this study and sign an Independent Ethics Committee/Inst…
+Inclusion Criteria: * Parent of a child diagnosed with acute lymphoblastic leukemia (ALL) * Child patient age 365 days to \< 19 years at time of study entry. * Parent's child patient's therapy must include 6-mercaptopurine (6-MP) administered orally or by nasogastric (NG) tube. * Verbal fluency in English, or Spanish * Parent has a smartphone or computer access with an Internet connection. * Participant must understand the investigational nature of this study and sign an Independent Ethics Committee/Institutional Review Board approved written informed consent form prior to receiving any study…

 Interventions